 Bottoms

-My go-to color for shorts/pants for beach vacations is white.
+For a beach vacation, I usually bring one pair of white jeans/pants (that I wear on the plane), two pairs of white shorts, and one pair of white capris.
 By choosing one neutral color, I don’t have to pack a lot of different shoes, jewelry, or accessories.
 And it gives me an opportunity to pack a lot of colorful tops that I can mix and match.

 Silky Tank Tops

-I love these tops!
-Mine are mostly 95% polyester 5% spandex so they feel like silk but are machne washable.
-You can get them in an infinite variety of colors and prints, but the best thing is that unlike tee-shirts or knit tops, they roll up so tiny you can fit them in the palm of your hand!
-That means I can easily bring a different one for each day and never have to wash them or wear the same one twice.
+My silky tops are a must-have!
+Mine are mostly 95% polyester 5% spandex.
+You can get them in an infinite variety of colors and prints, but the best thing is that unlike tee-shirts or knit tops, they roll up teeny-tiny you can fit them in the palm of your hand!
+I can pack a bunch of them without taking up much space so I never have to wash them or wear the same one twice.
+However, if you have to wash them in the sink, they dry very fast – much faster than a t-shirt.

 Flowy Dresses